kevinwilde/iems313-network-optimization/README.md

 # iems313-network-optimization

 ### To Do:
-* Add data files for scenarios 4 and 5.
-Are we supposed to run separately 500K and 1 million?
+* Are we supposed to run separately 500K and 1 million?
+* Define line_exist param automatically?